 Data scientists and analysts work analytically, executing queries against a database and using the data to build reports, dashboards and predictive models.
 They care a lot about how the data is stored and how to access it efficiently.

 That’s very different from what software engineers experience.
-Software engineers think about app stability, app maintainability, questions about throughput, and how fast the app responds to certain queries.
+Software engineers think about app stability, app maintainability, questions about throughput and how fast the app responds to certain queries.

 These database operations are called aggregate functions and involve grouping together and performing computations on values from many rows.
-An analyst might, for instance, be interested in calculating the average value of all of the orders placed last quarter in the state of California.
+For example, an analyst might be interested in calculating the average value of all orders placed last quarter in California.